Getting Started for Merchants

-- Splitting & Dropshipping Orders: Overview on how to split orders and send to separate vendors.
+- How to Split & Dropship Orders for Separate Vendors: Overview on how to split orders and send to separate vendors.

-- Working with Email Templates: How to work with emails using Order Desk.
+- How to Work with Email Templates: How to work with emails using Order Desk.

-- Send Tracking Info to Your Customers: If you need to send customers tracking information as their orders ship, do so with Order Desk following the instructions in this guide.
+- How to Send Shipment/Tracking Info to Customers: If you need to send customers tracking information as their orders ship, do so with Order Desk following the instructions in this guide.

 - Customizable Receipts/Order Documents: Create your own customized order documents such as receipts, packing slips and invoices.

-- Creating PDFs: Instructions for creating a PDF from a receipt template.
+- How to Create PDFs: Instructions for creating a PDF from a receipt template.

-- Common Errors: A list of the most common errors from integrations.
+- Common Errors from Integrations: A list of the most common errors from integrations.

 - Multiple Stores on One Account: Learn how to set up and work with multiple stores on one Order Desk account.

-- Store Users & Permissions: Learn how to add users to your store and set the permissions you want to give to them.
+- How to Add Store Users and Permissions: Learn how to add users to your store and set the permissions you want to give to them.

-- Canceling an Order: Not every order can be canceled or handled the same way in Order Desk.
+- How to Cancel an Order: Not every order can be canceled or handled the same way in Order Desk.
 Read this guide for integration specifics as well as general advice on working with canceled orders.

-- Returns: Advice on how to handle returns in Order Desk.
+- How to Handle Returns: Advice on how to handle returns in Order Desk.

-- Shopify Risk Scores for Fraudulent Orders: If you use Shopify and want to monitor your orders for potential fraud, follow the instructions here to find out which orders are potentially problematic.
+- How to Use Shopify Risk Scores to Stop Fraudulent Orders: If you use Shopify and want to monitor your orders for potential fraud, follow the instructions here to find out which orders are potentially problematic.

 Don't forget to search the help site for guides about your specific integration(s).
 If available, more information will be provided in the integration guide.